pixelcog/pixelcog.com/_posts/2013-07-16-jekyll-from-scratch-introduction.md

 ## Getting Started

 Getting your feet wet with Jekyll is very simple.
-I find it best to force installation of the same versions of Jekyll and Liquid [currently used on GitHub Pages](https://github.com/github/pages-gem/blob/master/lib/github-pages.rb#L9) to ensure feature parity (*1.0.3* and *2.5.0* respectively as of July 2013).
+I find it best to force installation of the same versions of Jekyll and Liquid [currently used on GitHub Pages](https://github.com/github/pages-gem/blob/master/lib/github-pages.rb#L9) to ensure feature parity (<strike><em>1.0.3</em> and <em>2.5.0</em> respectively as of July 2013</strike>)(*2.2.0* and *2.6.1* as of August 2014).
 Assuming you already have [ruby installed](http://www.ruby-lang.org/en/downloads/), following Jekyll's [Quick-Start Guide](http://jekyllrb.com/docs/quickstart/) is as simple as this:

 	$ gem update --system
-	$ gem install liquid -v 2.5.0
+	$ gem install liquid -v 2.6.1
-	$ gem install jekyll -v 1.0.3
+	$ gem install jekyll -v 2.2.0
 	$ jekyll new blog
 	$ cd blog
 	$ jekyll serve -w